BacklogZero-MC2/BacklogZero/README.md

 - **Support**: For support, please contact us via [agojevic@tvz.hr] or [nikolina.kucelin@gmail.com]

 ## Motivation
-- This project is made as part of a student competition.
+- This project is developed as part of an academic competition.